OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

  | <RECORD_VALUE_N> | Float 32 or Unsigned Integer 32 or Boolean or Character String  |       |

-The raster values of a Georef_metadata is interpretted to correspond to the entry of the "values" table containing the metadata to be associated with one or more points in raster space.
-The NoData value is 0, hence the first entry in the "values" table will always contain 0 or NULL values.
+The raster values of a Georef_metadata are interpreted to correspond to the entry of the "values" table containing the metadata to be associated with one or more points in raster space.
+The `NoData` value is 0, hence the first entry in the "values" table will always contain 0 or NULL values.

 Figure 2 shows structure of BAG Georef_metadata for an elevation layer encapsulated using HDF-5.